- Home

 Laser Safety Handbook

-Back to Health Physics Services
+Back to Health Physics Services1.0 Introduction

 Lasers are an integral part of the research environment at Northwestern University.
 Lasers are tremendous tools that allow scientists, engineers and medical practitioners to perform unique experiments and to explore unique applications.
 If improperly used or controlled, however, laser radiation can cause significant injury to the eye and skin.